 Creating a Drop-down List by Entering Data Manually

-Instead of referring to a list of items on the worksheet, you can add items directly by entering them manually in the Source field of Data Validation.
+Alternatively, you can add items directly to the drop-down by entering them manually in the ‘Source’ field of the Data Validation dialog window.

 In this example, you are adding a drop-down list for what season you’re visiting the cities.
 So, select cell C2 to create a drop-down list.